-One hawker staple is hokkien mee, and no matter which hawker centre my friends and I go to, we’d always end up ordering a plate of hokkien mee.
-This was the exact same case for Newton Food Centre, with my dining companions requesting for a plate of hokkien mee from Newton Old Signboard 25.
+A popular hawker staple is hokkien mee.
+No matter which hawker centre my friends and I go to, we always end up ordering a plate of hokkien mee.
+This was the case for Newton Food Centre — my dining companions fervently requested a serving of hokkien mee from Newton Old Signboard 25.

-There were also a generous amount of ingredients within the noodles, including prawns and squids.
+There was also a generous amount of ingredients within the noodles, including prawns and squid.
 All in all, it was a decent plate of hokkien mee, and I would definitely come back for more.

 4. Hup Kee Fried Oyster Omelette (#01-73)

-Hup Kee Fried Oyster Omelette had raving reviews online, so I had to give it a try.
-The store only sells one thing: oyster omelette.
-That’s when you know they have perfected their craft— to be able to sell a key menu item.
+Hup Kee Fried Oyster Omelette has rave reviews online, so I had to give it a try.
+The store specialises in only one food item — oyster omelette.
+To be able to sell a single menu item, that’s when you know they have perfected their craft.

 5. Heng Carrot Cake (#01-28)

-Heng Carrot Cake has been serving customers since 1971, and has even been awarded MICHELIN Bib Gourmand in 2018!
-With such an accolade, Heng Carrot Cake is a definite must-try at Newton Food Centre.
+Heng Carrot Cake has been serving customers since 1971, and was even awarded a MICHELIN Bib Gourmand in 2018 and 2023!
+With such an accolade, Heng Carrot Cake is another must-try stall at Newton Food Centre.